BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_docs.rst

 Setting the initial state of the battery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To run simulation we need to know the starting point which we will run it from, in terms of the value of the primary variables being modelled at the start of the simulation.
-The initial state of the model is setup using the model.setupInitialState() method.
-WHAT IS HAPPENING HERE?
-WHAT ARE THE INITIAL VALUES SET TO?
+The initial state of the model is setup using model.setupInitialState() Here we use the state of charge (SOC) and various other input parameters to calculate the intial state of the model assuming it is at equilibrium.

 .. code-block:: matlab